Assassination of Martin Luther King Jr.: Immediate aftermath

 About two minutes after the shooting occurred, it was radioed to police, who were stationed across the street.
-At 6:09 p.m., King was lifted onto a stretcher, and placed into an ambulance, being escorted by several police officers on motorcycles.
+At 6:09 p.m., King was lifted onto a stretcher and placed into an ambulance, being escorted by several police officers on motorcycles.
 At about 6:15 p.m., King arrived in Room 1 of St. Joseph's Hospital, still unconscious, but alive.

 After arriving at St. Joseph's, Ted Gaylon was the first to examine King's condition and soon determined that King was still alive.
-However, Gaylon found that King only had a weak pulse, and an irregular breathing pattern.
-He also had large wounds on his face and neck, but was not bleeding excessively, likely because of hypovolemic shock.
-Surgeons John Reisser and Rufus Brown soon joined the attempt to save King's life, and managed the airway by 6:18 p.m.
+However, Gaylon found that King only had a weak pulse and his breathing pattern was irregular.
+Despite the large wounds on his face and neck, he was not bleeding excessively, likely because of hypovolemic shock.
+Surgeons John Reisser and Rufus Brown soon joined the attempt to save King's life, and managed his airway by 6:18 p.m.

-By 6:22 p.m., Jerome Barrasso helped with a tracheostomy, before taking over the resuscitation attempt at 6:30 p.m. with neurosurgeon Fredrick Gioia.
-Fifteen minutes later, King's blood pressure became undetectable, and had an agonal rhythm on the electrocardiogram.
+By 6:22 p.m., Jerome Barrasso joined to help with a tracheostomy, before taking over the resuscitation attempt at 6:30 p.m. alongside neurosurgeon Fredrick Gioia.
+Fifteen minutes later, King's blood pressure became undetectable, and the electrocardiogram showed an agonal rhythm.
 After consulting Joe Wilhite and Julian Fleming, it was determined that King showed "no signs of life."
-Several more attempts to save King's life were made, but his electrocardiogram flatlined, and his pupils became fixed.
-Barraso pronounced King dead at 7:05 p.m.
+Several more attempts to save King's life were made, but his electrocardiogram flatlined and his pupils became fixed.
+Barrasso pronounced King dead at 7:05 p.m.